Meeting and surpassing all audience expectations every day.

 So it's the intangibles that you can't predict that are going to be factors.

-It could serve as a as a distraction.
+It could serve as a distraction.

-Is Manning gonna have an off day?
+Is Manning going to have an off day?

-Uh those are the things that you can't predict on paper, it seems like it'd be tough to pick.
+On paper, it seems like it'd be tough to pick.

-Does it what is the line?
+What is the line?

 I haven't even looked at the line.

-H.R.
-Do you know what the line in this game is?
+H.R., do you know what the line in this game is?

 Yeah, New England getting four points.

-So this so basically the home team gets three.
+So basically, the home team gets three.

-Home team dog in the championship game.
+Home team dog in the championship game?

 However, that hasn't held true either.